Effects of site dilution on Compensation in Ising Spin-1/2 trilayered triangular Ferrimagnets with non-equivalent planes: Results

 \subsubsection{Phase Diagrams}

-So, the introduction of spin-$0$ impurities in the $A$-layers has a very distinct effect of creation of compensation points.
+So, the introduction of spin-$0$ impurities in the $A$-layers has a very distinct effect on the creation of compensation points.
 In the pure case, where compensation is absent for some parameter values, we find compensation happening in a certain diluted configuration for the same combination of parameters.
-What it means is the area of no-compensation shrinks as we increase the concentration of non-magnetic impurities in the way described above.
+What it means is the area of no-compensation shrinks as we increase the concentration of nonmagnetic impurities in the way described above.
 This is an important observation as after a critical concentration of spin-$0$ atoms, we witness all the combinations of coupling strengths (within the range of this study) to have compensation present.

 The procedure of detecting the critical temperature for a specific combination of coupling strengths is outlined in Figures \ref{fig_7_bincum_intersec}(a) and (b).
-From the initial temperature series of Binder's magnetization cumulant, $U_{L}$, for the system size, $3L^{2}=3\times 100 \times 100$, we would plot the temperature derivative of $U_{L}$ i.e. $\dfrac{dU_{L}}{dT}$ versus the reduced temperature.
-At the \textit{pseudo-critical} point, $\dfrac{dU_{L}}{dT}$ attains a minima, when temperature is increased as in Figure \ref{fig_7_bincum_intersec}(b) \cite{Ferrenberg}.
+From the initial temperature series of Binder's magnetization cumulant, $U_{L}$, for the system size, $3L^{2}=3\times 100 \times 100$, we would plot the temperature derivative of $U_{L}$ i.e. $\dfrac{dU_{L}}{dT}$ versus the dimensionless temperature.
+At the \textit{pseudo-critical} point, $\dfrac{dU_{L}}{dT}$ attains minima, when the temperature is increased as in Figure \ref{fig_7_bincum_intersec}(b) \cite{Ferrenberg}.
 Next up, to draw the phase diagram in parameter space, we need to detect the combinations of coupling strengths across the entire parameter space.
 Two examples are shown in Figures \ref{fig_7_bincum_intersec}(c) and (d).
 After keeping either the ferromagnetic or anti-ferromagnetic coupling ratio fixed, we plot the compensation temperature, $T_{comp}$ and critical temperature, $T_{crit}$ as a function of the other variable interaction strength.
 At the lower end, for fixed ferromagnetic strength, we would linearly extrapolate the curve for $T_{comp}$ to find out the intersection with the curve for $T_{crit}$.
 The x-coordinate of the intersecting point is the minimum value of antiferromagnetic strength where compensation ceases to exist [Refer to Figure \ref{fig_7_bincum_intersec}(c)].
 For fixed anti-ferromagnetic strength, the intersection finding is to be done at the higher end to find out the maximum value of ferromagnetic strength [Refer to Figure \ref{fig_7_bincum_intersec}(d)].
+The upper bounds of linear interpolation procedure provide the errors associated with the intersections \cite{Scarborough}.